 3. Pace yourself.
 In extreme heat, you really do have an excuse to let a few things go undone.
 If you have a reason to go out in the heat, plan on doing the bare minimum, no matter what the time of time.
 I'm not sure how it works, but even when I'm at home in the AC, I find the heat zaps all of my energy.
 I have to be careful how much I try to do in one day.

 4. Stay out of the Kitchen!
 Or, at least don't turn the oven on.
 Crockpots are perfect for hot weather as are cold sandwiches.
-If you need one, extreme heat, is a great excuse to get carry-out or go out to dinner.
+If you need one, extreme heat is a great excuse to get carry-out or go out to dinner.

 5. Dress appropriately.
-Lightweight, loose-fitting, light-colored clothing are best.
+Lightweight, loose-fitting, light-colored clothing is best.
 Here's some useful information on choosing a summer wardrobe. .A guide to breathable summer fabrics.
 At times, it's best to dress in layers.
 A lightweight sweater or jacket might be necessary for a building that is overly air conditioned.

 6. Use tools designed to help you beat the heat.
 Cooling towels and pillows, spray bottles/misters, and personal fans are all helpful and not very expensive.
 If you aren't familiar with cooling towels, they are towels made of a special material that keeps cool.
 You get them wet, wring them out and place them around your neck.
 Some people find that help a lot, others not so much.
-I'm one of the ones who finds them very helpful.
+I'm one of the ones who find them very helpful.

 7. Eat light, smaller meals that are easy to digest.
 Also, allow yourself some frozen treats.
 Popsicles made from 100% juice, smoothies made from fresh fruit and low-fat ice cream are all good at cooling your body down.

 8. Cool your house .
-Close curtains and blinds in the heat of the day, turn off heat producing appliances, and have your central air conditioning system checked in the spring.
+Close curtains and blinds in the heat of the day, turn off heat producing appliances and have your central air conditioning system checked in the spring.
 Our system is aging and the past few years we've needed coolant added.
 Besides the addition of coolant, the serviceman also cleans and checks to see that the AC is working efficiently.
 The spring check-up costs a small bit of money up front but making sure the system is operating properly can save money in cooling costs and possibly prevent a major problem from occurring in the heat of the summer.

 9. Water is your friend.
 Besides drinking water, swimming, taking cool showers and playing in the water are all good ways to cool you down.
 Take